|Baking (and sampling) can also be done in a granny..|

 Like today, for example.
 It was a new egg customer, who stopped in and wanted three dozen eggs.
 I had never seen him before, and now, probably never will again.
 I was folding laundry on the kitchen table, while chatting with Brogan on the phone. ( I am a fierce multi-tasker).
 Spud the Wonder Dog was next door on his morning visit, and the poodle is pretty close to deaf, so no one was around to let me know someone was pulling in.
-Since I was sitting behind a huge mound of laundry, I was oblivious.
+I was sitting behind a huge mound of laundry, so I was oblivious.

 "Don't answer the door," she suggested, as I sat looking at the guy across the top of the clothes pile, which I had thought earlier was too darn big, and now thought it wasn't nearly big enough.

 " I can't ignore him.
 He is looking right at me, knocking on the door", I said, which seemed a bit peculiar to me.
 He was standing on the porch, not 10 feet from me, looking directly at me, knocking.
 Weird.
 Anyway, as I went to the door I was glad at least it isn't my ripped granny nightgown, of which I have two. ( Parting with a flannel nightie is very hard for me to do.
 They are just at their softest when they start to tear.
 It is tragic that way.)

 "Okay, hang on", I said.
 I realized there was no way this guy was going to be any trouble, so I told Brogan I would talk to her later.
 Although, I'm not exactly sure what I expected her to do should he have been trouble.
 Holler bloody murder on the phone?

 I went out to the laundry room, trying to not sway and wobble too much, and was thankful I had my floor length model on today.
 They are great at covering up my Cankles.
-I grabbed three dozen which were thankfully all boxed up.
+I grabbed three dozen eggs, which were thankfully all boxed up.
 I would hate to have had to sit there and wash and box 36 eggs while the guy stood watching me, in my nightie, from the cold porch.
 I quickly gave the man his eggs, and sent him on his way...just as the dog started to bark.
 Day late and an egg short there ,dog.

-I leaped off the porch as graceful as a gazelle, ( on three legs, with a monkey riding on his back), and hurried over to where the dog was.
+I leaped off the porch as graceful as a gazelle, ( on three legs, with a monkey riding on his back), and hurried over to where the dog was sniffing around, oblivious..
 I snatched her up off the ground, and turned to hurry back to the porch.
 I saw the truck put its blinker on out of the corner of my eye.
-"Crap!" yet again.
-I whipped open the door, jumped inside, slammed it and went to close the inside door when I realized I had closed my long, flowing flannel in the door.
-About 3 feet of bright red flannel was flapping in the light breeze, as I stood clearly, right in the doorway.
+"Holy Smoke!"
+I said, as I jumped not so elegantly up on the porch.
+I whipped open the screen door, jumped inside, slammed it and went to close the inside door when I realized I had closed my long, flowing flannel in the door.
+About 3 feet of bright red flannel was flapping in the light breeze, as I stood clearly visible, right in the doorway.
 If the truck had been a bull, he would have charged, there was that much red waving.